-7) BATTERY HANDLING (Item 11)
+8) BATTERY HANDLING (item 11)

-This battery handling is located on the left side of the bonnet.
+This battery handling is located on the bonnet.

-- ▲ Refer to page 7-22 for a safe battery removal. - W Open the battery cover when charging.
+▲ Refer to page 7-21 for a safe battery removal.

+- Open the battery cover when charging.
 Battery being charged not only heat, but also inflammable hydrogen gas is produced.
 Keep fire away. - Hoisting the battery case, use 2 or 4 wires with hook and handle carefully, not to shock. - The electrolyte solution of battery is dilute sulfuric acid (H2SO4).
-Be careful not to drop on clothes and mechanical parts.
+Be careful not to drop on clothes and